OHF Player Movement: Frequently Asked Questions

 A large concern is this will impact getting volunteers to coach/having enough coaches.

-Through utilizing standard operating procedures, job descriptions and implementing greater consistency for the volunteer there is the ability to increase your volunteer base.
+Through utilizing standard operating procedures, job descriptions, and implementing greater consistency for the volunteer there is the ability to increase your volunteer base.
 The concept of the traditional coach may have to adapt.